-(3) Assessments shall be paid on the total wages, prices or other payments made or payable to or on behalf of commercial fishers and shall be calculated, determined and notified to the Board in such manner as the Board may prescribe.
-Where the total wages, price or other payments made or payable to or on behalf of commercial fishers exceed the maximum wage rate for one year as fixed for the time being under section 33 of part 1, a deduction may be made where practical in respect of the excess; and where the total wages, price or other payments made or payable to or on behalf of commercial fishers are shown to exceed the above maximum wage rate, the Board may make a deduction where practical in respect of the portion in excess of that rate.
+(3)Assessments shall be paid on the total wages, prices or other payments made or payable to or on behalf of commercial fishers and shall be calculated, determined and notified to the Board in such manner as the Board may prescribe.
+Where the total wages, price or other payments made or payable to or on behalf of commercial fishers exceed the maximum wage for one year as fixed for the time being under section 209 [annual determination of maximum wage rate for average earnings] of the Act, a deduction may be made where practical in respect of the excess; and where the total wages, price or other payments made or payable to or on behalf of commercial fishers are shown to exceed the above maximum wage rate, the Board may make a deduction where practical in respect of the portion in excess of that rate.